purescript-contrib/purescript-colors/docs/Color.md

 hsla :: Number -> Number -> Number -> Number -> Color
 ```

 Create a `Color` from hue, saturation, lightness and alpha values.
+The
+hue is given in degrees, as a `Number` between 0.0 and 360.0.
+Saturation,
+lightness and alpha are numbers between 0.0 and 1.0.

 #### `hsl`